glowieframework/glowie-website/documentation/v1.x/forms-and-data/data-validation.md

     'name' => 'Glowie',
     'address' => ''
 ];

 $rules = [
     'name' => ['required', 'string'],
     'address' => ['required']
 ];

 $isValid = $validator->validateFields($data, $rules); # returns false
 ```

 ### Retrieving validation errors
 After running a validation, all validation failures can be retrieved through `$validator->getErrors()`.
-This method will return an associative array of fields or items (with each field/item being a key) and an array of invalid fields.
+This method will return an associative array of fields or items (with each field/item being a key) and an array of invalid fields assuming a `true` value to each failure.

 You can use this method to handle specific errors or show messages to the user based in a specific invalid field or item.